-We have based our estimates on assumptions that may prove to be wrong, and we may use our available capital resources sooner than we currently expect and we cannot guarantee that we will be able to generate sufficient proceeds from the License Agreement, sales under our Purchase Agreement or Second ATM Agreement or other funding transactions to fund our operating expenses.
+We have based our estimates of our cash needs and cash runway on assumptions that may prove to be wrong, and we may use our available capital resources sooner than we currently expect and we cannot guarantee that we will be able to generate sufficient proceeds from the License Agreement, sales under our Purchase Agreement or Second ATM Agreement or other funding transactions to fund our operating expenses.
 To meet any additional cash requirements, we may seek to sell additional equity or convertible securities that may result in dilution to our stockholders, issue additional debt or seek other third-party funding, including potential strategic transactions, such as licensing or collaboration arrangements.
-Because of the numerous risks and uncertainties associated with the development and commercialization of products and product candidates, we are unable to estimate the amounts of increased capital outlays and operating expenditures necessary to complete the commercialization and development of any of our product or product candidates.
+Because of the numerous risks and uncertainties associated with the development and commercialization of product candidates and products, we are unable to estimate the amounts of increased capital outlays and operating expenditures necessary to complete the commercialization and development of our partnered product or product candidates, should they obtain regulatory approval.